Ahmadullah Shah

 Being a practicing Muslim, he was also an epitome of religious unity and Ganga-Jamuna culture of Faizabad.
-In the rebellion of 1857, royalties like Nana Sahib and Khan Bahadur Khan fought alongside Ahmadullah.
+In the rebellion of 1857, royals like Nana Sahib and Khan Bahadur Khan fought alongside Ahmadullah.

-The British could never catch Maulavi alive.
+The British could never catch the Maulvi alive.
 The price of 50,000 pieces of silver was announced to capture him.
-Finally the king of Powayan, Raja Jagannath Singh killed Maulvi, beheaded and presented his head to the British for which Raja Jagannath was paid the announced prize.
-Next day, the head of Maulvi was hanged at Kotwali.
+Finally the king of Powayan, Raja Jagannath Singh killed Maulvi, beheaded him and presented his head to the British for which Raja Jagannath was paid the announced prize.
+Next day, the head of the Maulvi was seen hanging at the kotwali.